thisisabhinaya/the-plot-thickens/README.md

 -Chrome Web Browser for testing<br/>
 -HTML, CSS, Javascript<br/>
 -PHP for server-side programming<br/>
+For installation, download and paste plot folder inside htdocs folder of Xampp.
+Create database from PhpMyAdmin  or Command line.
+Run localhost to access the site.

 # Primary Online references:<br/>
 -W3Schools and stackoverflow for incorporating best-practices in syntax and semantics and error resolving.